blowkida/downloader-backend/README.md

 1. Creates a bin directory in the user's home folder
 2. Downloads and installs yt-dlp to this directory
 3. Makes yt-dlp executable
+4. Creates multiple symlinks for maximum compatibility:
+   - In the current directory (`./yt-dlp`)
+   - In node_modules/.bin directory for yt-dlp-exec to find
+   - In /usr/local/bin if writable (best-effort attempt)
-4. Adds the bin directory to the PATH
+5. Adds the bin directory to the PATH
-5. Creates symlinks for compatibility if possible
+6. Updates yt-dlp to the latest version

 ## Troubleshooting

 If you encounter issues with yt-dlp in production:

 1. Check the logs to see if yt-dlp was downloaded and installed correctly
-2. Verify that the PATH environment variable includes `$HOME/bin`
+2. Verify that the PATH environment variable includes all necessary directories: `./node_modules/.bin:$HOME/bin:.:/usr/local/bin:/usr/bin`
 3. Make sure the `render-build.sh` script executed successfully during the build process
-4. Check if yt-dlp is accessible at `$HOME/bin/yt-dlp`
+4. Check if yt-dlp is accessible at one of these locations:
+   - `$HOME/bin/yt-dlp` (primary installation)
+   - `./yt-dlp` (local symlink)
+   - `./node_modules/.bin/yt-dlp` (symlink for yt-dlp-exec)
+   - `/usr/local/bin/yt-dlp` (system-wide symlink, if writable)

 ## API Endpoints